TERREMEMBER/znbase/docs/content/latest/develop/best-practices-ycql.md

 ### Incrementing numeric types

-In YugabyteDB, YCQL extends Apache Cassandra to add increment and decrement operators for integer data types.
+In ZNbaseDB, YCQL extends Apache Cassandra to add increment and decrement operators for integer data types.
 [Integers](../../api/ycql/type_int) can be set, inserted, incremented, and decremented while `COUNTER` can only be incremented or decremented.
-YugabyteDB implements CAS(compare and swap) operations in one round trip, compared to four for Apache Cassandra.
+ZNbaseDB implements CAS(compare and swap) operations in one round trip, compared to four for Apache Cassandra.

 ### Expire older records automatically with TTL